 Application and Approval Process

-You have the option of filling out an application online or completing a paper version that you fax or email in.
+Crest Capital has been providing equipment and vehicle financing since the late '80s.
+If you're seeking financing for $250,000 or less, you fill out and submit a simple application.
+This is ideal for business owners looking for quick funding.
+You have the option of filling out an application online or completing a paper version.
+The paper version can be faxed or scanned and emailed in.
 The application includes basic questions about you, your business and the equipment you want to finance.
-These are some specific questions:

 - Company name, website and address